pro-tips-launch-thriving-business-directory-website

 When implementing paid listings, start with competitive analysis.
 What are similar directories charging?
 Then, consider offering introductory pricing to build your initial business database.

 For example, you might offer “founding member” pricing that’s significantly discounted but locked in for businesses that join during your launch phase.
+This creates urgency and rewards early adopters while building your critical mass of listings.

 b.
 Affiliate Marketing and Partnerships